UpdatedMarch 18, 2022

 How to Use YouTube

 The layout and concept for YouTube differs greatly from the other social media platforms.
 Users on YouTube tend to post less frequently, but the content quality is usually better.
 In order to have a successful YouTube channel you must know how to use it.
 Some key aspects include creating a profile, producing quality videos and growing subscribers.
+It’s also important for companies to include relevant keywords on their YouTube channel to be found in organic searches.

 Did you know 59% of Executives would rather watch video than read text?